Eddie Sauter: Biography

 From 1952 to 1958, Sauter was co-leader of the Sauter-Finegan Orchestra.
 Between 1957 and 1959, he was Kurt Edelhagen's successor as leader of the SWF orchestra in Baden-Baden, Germany.
-In 1961, he worked with tenor saxophonist Stan Getz on Focus, a collaboration for which Sauter at Getz's commission wrote a suite of string compositions without primary melodies.
+In 1961, he worked with tenor saxophonist Stan Getz on the album Focus, a collaboration for which Sauter at Getz's commission wrote a suite of string compositions without primary melodies.
 This allowed Getz to improvise them in his customary style.
 Roy Haynes, the jazz drummer, appeared on "I'm Late, I'm Late", the only selection to use a non-string instrument other than Getz.

 Sauter and Getz collaborated again during Sauter's work composing the score for the film Mickey One (1965), which starred Warren Beatty.
-His television composing includes the third season theme to Rod Serling's Night Gallery.
-In 2003 he was inducted into the Big Band and Jazz Hall of Fame.
+Sauter's television composing includes the third season theme to Rod Serling's Night Gallery.
+In 2003, Sauter was inducted into the Big Band and Jazz Hall of Fame.

 Although Sauter is best known for jazz, he also orchestrated Broadway musicals such as 1776, The Apple Tree, and It's a Bird...It's a Plane...It's Superman.
-Orchestrator Jonathan Tunick said of Sauter's Broadway work, "Eddie did these marvelous things, always theatrical, always effective.
+Orchestrator Jonathan Tunick said of Sauter's Broadway work: "Eddie did these marvelous things, always theatrical, always effective.
 And completely unlike anybody else."
 His composition "World Without Time" is used as the theme music for the public affairs show The Open Mind, originally hosted by Richard Heffner.